-The Kentucky Household Goods Carriers Association, founded in 1957, prepares a collective tariff for intrastate household goods moving in Kentucky on behalf of its 93 members. $CCS \, \P \, 4-8, \, 10.^3$

-The tariff, which is applicable to all of its members, has several sections.
+The Kentucky Household Goods Carriers Association, founded in 1957, prepares a collective tariff for intrastate household goods moving in Kentucky on behalf of its 93 members.
+CCF ¶¶4-8, 10.1 The tariff, which binds all association members, has several sections.
 One part of the tariff contains the rates movers must charge for local moves, which are defined as moves within 25 miles of a carrier's situs.
 Local rates are either charged at a flat rate per room or determined by hourly fees for labor and equipment.
 Another section of the tariff specifies the rates movers must charge for intrastate moves of more than 25 miles ("intrastate rate").
 These rates are established as a function of the distance traveled and the total weight of the shipment.
-CCS ¶ 7, 20.
-Respondent's members have agreed to establish "peak" season which runs from May 15th through September 30th, during which the rates in the tariff are higher.
-CCS ¶ 16.
+CCF ¶¶7, 20.
+Respondent's members have agreed to establish a "peak" season which runs from May 15th through September 30th, during which the rates in the tariff are higher.
+CCF ¶ 16.